 The two women acted as if they were strangers.
 Sally took out her phone and began to check her email.
 After a few minutes, without eye contact, she began to quietly speak to Molly.

 “The thumb drive is under my napkin.
-After you upload the data, smash the drive and throw the pieces in the Sound.”
+After you upload the data, smash the drive and throw the pieces at varying places in the Sound.”
 Sally got up to leave.
 As she put her phone in her purse she whispered: “Be careful, Molly.
 We’re dealing with are some really sick fucks.
 If you need to contact me, we can do coffee again.
 Don’t open your door to anyone you don’t know.”